UPDATE: A Research Guide to the Turkmenistan Legal System

 - On Trademarks, Service Marks and Names of Places of Goods Origin (2008)

-This principle establishes the distinction between representative and governmental power in Turkmenistan.
-According to Article 48 in the new redaction of Turkmenistan Constitution, the highest governmental power is exercised by the President, Parliament (Mejlis), Cabinet of Ministers of Turkmenistan, the Supreme Court.
+This principle establishes the distinction between representative, judicial and executive power in Turkmenistan.
+According to Article 66 of the Constitution of Turkmenistan, the highest state power is exercised by the President, Parliament (Mejlis), the Cabinet of Ministers of Turkmenistan, and the Supreme Court.

-Article 4 of the Constitution of Turkmenistan states that the government is based on the principle of separation of powers into three branches:
+Article 6 of the Constitution of Turkmenistan states that the government is based on the principle of separation of powers into three branches: Legislative, Executive, and Judicial.
+Article 6 proclaims that all powers function independently, “balancing each other”.

 The Parliament, or Mejlis, is the highest representative body, and holds legislative power.
 It consists of 125 deputies, elected from territorial districts.
-According to Articles 59 and 60 of the Constitution, deputies of the Parliament are elected for a term of five years.
+According to Article 78 of the Constitution, deputies of the Parliament are elected for a term of five years.

-1) Adopt amendments to the Constitution and other laws, and exercise control over their execution and interpretation;
+1) Adopt the Constitution and other laws and amendments thereto, and exercise control over their execution and interpretation;

 2) Approve action plans of the Cabinet of Ministers;